Skip to main content

 01392 724776

-My research interests are within the environmental humanities, with current projects looking at weathering as performance and climate in the theatre.
+My research interests are within the environmental humanities, with current projects looking at weathering in open-air performance and musical theatre.
 My first monograph Weathering Shakespeare: Audiences and Open-Air Performance (2020) appears in Bloomsbury Academic's Environmental Cultures series.
 The book won the Association of Literature and Environment (UKI)’s prize for best monograph in ecocriticism and environmental humanities in 2022 and was shortlisted for the Society for Renaissance Studies book award.
 With Randall Martin, I co-edited a special issue of Shakespeare Bulletin on Eco-Shakespeare in Performance and contributed practice-research to the SSHRC Cymbeline in the Anthropocene project, in partnership with the Willow Globe.

 I was principal investigator on a Covid-19 rapid response project funded by the AHRC Outside the Box: Open Air Performance as a Pandemic Response (2021), with Prof. Cathy Turner (Drama) and Tim Coles (Business School).
 The project worked with civic partners in Exeter and artists across the UK to identify spaces that might be used safely for innovative open-air performance, aligned with the environmental aspiration to Build Back Better in the cultural recovery.

-I led an AHRC engagement project on Singing and Dancing in the Rain: Climate Change as Youth Musical Theatre (2021), collaborating with young people from Doorstep Arts, Torbay and scientists from the Met Office for COP26.
+I led an AHRC-funded COP26 engagement project on Singing and Dancing in the Rain: Climate Change as Youth Musical Theatre (2021), collaborating with young people from Doorstep Arts and Met Office scientists to create new musical theatre content.

-I was co-investigator on an AHRC-funded project, Atmospheric Theatre: Open-Air Performance and the Environment (2018-2021)led by Chloe Preedy (English), which investigates how attending an open-air dramatic performance might influence playgoers' awareness of their aerial environment.
+I was co-investigator on an AHRC-funded project, Atmospheric Theatre: Open-Air Performance and the Environment (2018-2021)led by Chloe Preedy (English), which investigated how attending open-air dramatic performances influences playgoers' awareness of their aerial environment.
 As part of this project we co-edited a special issue of Performance Research journal 'On Air' (2022).

-I was co-investigator on the interdisciplinary NERC-funded Climate Stories, led by Prof. Peter Stoff (MET Office Hadley Centre/ Mathematics) using storytelling approaches to science communication with climate scientists and meteorologists.
+I was co-investigator on the interdisciplinary NERC-funded Climate Stories, led by Prof. Peter Stott (MET Office Hadley Centre/ Mathematics) using storytelling approaches to science communication with climate scientists and meteorologists.

 I am presently Admissions tutor for Drama.